fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

 ![](./images/C13963_09_29.jpg)

-Figure 9.29: The result of the naive implementation
+Caption: The result of the naive implementation

 ``` {.language-markup}